developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 * ***Add*** is chosen:

-    - The Managed Configuration **Bluetooth Configuration - Action Add Rule Name** MUST be used to specify the name of the new rule to be added.
+    - The Managed Configuration **Bluetooth Configuration - Action Add Rule Name** MUST be used to specify the name of the new rule being added.

     - At least ONE of the Managed Configurations **Bluetooth Configuration - Action Add Rule Device Class** or **Bluetooth Configuration - Action Add Rule Device Upper Address Part** MUST be used to specify the criteria that the new rule uses to determine which new Bluetooth Pairings is allowed.

 * ***Remove***- at least ONE of the Managed Configurations **Bluetooth Configuration - Action Remove Rule Name**, **Bluetooth Configuration - Action Remove Rule Device Class**, or **Bluetooth Configuration - Action Remove Rule Device Upper Address Part** MUST be used to specify the information that is used to determine which rule or rules, which have matching information, is removed.

 ### Action Add Rule Name
-Used to specify a name for a new rule to be added to the list of rules that control the operation of Bluetooth *Auto-Pairing* and should be specified only if the Action value ***Add*** is chosen for the Managed Configuration **Bluetooth Configuration - Action**.
+Used to specify a name for a new rule being added to the list of rules that control the operation of Bluetooth *Auto-Pairing* and should be specified only if the Action value ***Add*** is chosen for the Managed Configuration **Bluetooth Configuration - Action**.

 ### Action Add Rule Device Class
-Used to specify the *Device Class* for a new rule to be added to the list of rules that control the operation of Bluetooth *Auto-Pairing* and should be specified only if the Action value ***Add*** is chosen for the Managed Configuration **Bluetooth Configuration - Action**.
+Used to specify the *Device Class* for a new rule being added to the list of rules that control the operation of Bluetooth *Auto-Pairing* and should be specified only if the Action value ***Add*** is chosen for the Managed Configuration **Bluetooth Configuration - Action**.

 When a *Device Class* is specified for a rule, Bluetooth *Auto-Pairing* automatically completes new Bluetooth Pairings for Bluetooth devices that have the specified *Device Class*.

 ### Action Add Rule Device Upper Address Part
-Used to specify the *Device Upper Address Part* for a new rule to be added to the list of rules that control the operation of Bluetooth *Auto-Pairing* and should be specified only if the Action value ***Add*** is chosen for the Managed Configuration **Bluetooth Configuration - Action**.
+Used to specify the *Device Upper Address Part* for a new rule being added to the list of rules that control the operation of Bluetooth *Auto-Pairing* and should be specified only if the Action value ***Add*** is chosen for the Managed Configuration **Bluetooth Configuration - Action**.

 When a *Device Upper Address Part* is specified for a rule, Bluetooth *Auto-Pairing* automatically completes new Bluetooth Pairings for Bluetooth devices that have the specified *Device Upper Address Part* in the upper part of their *Bluetooth Address*.

 ### Action Remove Rule Name
-Used to specify the name of an existing rule to be removed from the list of rules that control the operation of Bluetooth *Auto-Pairing* and should be specified only if the Action value ***Remove*** is chosen for the Managed Configuration **Bluetooth Configuration - Action**.
+Used to specify the name of an existing rule being removed from the list of rules that control the operation of Bluetooth *Auto-Pairing* and should be specified only if the Action value ***Remove*** is chosen for the Managed Configuration **Bluetooth Configuration - Action**.

 Any existing rule that has the specified name is removed.

 ### Action Remove Rule Device Class
-Used to specify the *Device Class* of an existing rule to be removed from the list of rules that control the operation of Bluetooth *Auto-Pairing* and should be specified only if the Action value ***Remove*** is chosen for the Managed Configuration **Bluetooth Configuration - Action**.
+Used to specify the *Device Class* of an existing rule being removed from the list of rules that control the operation of Bluetooth *Auto-Pairing* and should be specified only if the Action value ***Remove*** is chosen for the Managed Configuration **Bluetooth Configuration - Action**.

 Any existing rule or rules that have the specified *Device Class* is removed.

 ### Action Remove Rule Device Upper Address Part
-Used to specify the *Device Upper Address Part* of an existing rule to be removed from the list of rules that control the operation of Bluetooth *Auto-Pairing* and should be specified only if the Action value ***Remove*** is chosen for the Managed Configuration **Bluetooth Configuration - Action**.
+Used to specify the *Device Upper Address Part* of an existing rule being removed from the list of rules that control the operation of Bluetooth *Auto-Pairing* and should be specified only if the Action value ***Remove*** is chosen for the Managed Configuration **Bluetooth Configuration - Action**.

 Any existing rule or rules that have the specified *Device Upper Address Part* is removed.